pooyakhosravi/cs184a/README.md

 This repository contains jupyter notebooks used for CS184A project.

-Paper refences are included in the report.
+Paper references are included in the report.

 ## Transfer learning References